Chart Color Schemes

 Pasadena has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Pasadena's estimated population is around 3,251.
-This reflects an increase of 178 people since the 2021 Census, which reported a population of 3,073.
-The change is inferred from AreaSearch's estimate of 3,188 residents following examination of ABS' latest ERP data release in June 2024 and additional validation of 26 new addresses since the Census date.
-This level of population results in a density ratio of 1,498 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Pasadena's growth of 5.8% since the 2021 census exceeded the SA3 area's growth of 5.0%, making it a growth leader in the region.
-Overseas migration contributed approximately 79.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of Pasadena is estimated at around 3,254 people.
+This reflects an increase of 181 people since the 2021 Census, which reported a population of 3,073 people.
+The change is inferred from AreaSearch's estimation of the resident population at 3,188 following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,499 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Pasadena's growth rate of 5.9% since the 2021 census exceeded that of the SA3 area at 5.0%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 79.0% of overall population gains during recent periods, driving primary population growth for the area.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for the area, with an expected increase of 743 persons to 2041, reflecting a total increase of 23.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for the suburb of Pasadena, expected to grow by 749 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.5% in total over the 17 years.

 Frequently Asked Questions - Population